zenon8adams/touringts/README.md

 # Touringts

-## A dress selling platform
-##A wordpress based website theme for touringts.com
+## A wordpress based website theme for touringts.com